 |

 critical at the stress level imposed on the disk at 46,000 RPM.

-An investigation into the history of the disk revealed that no
+An investigation into the history of the disk revealed that no fracture

-was apparent in the records.
-It was concluded that, if fracture
+the records.
+It was concluded that, if fracture analysis had been done

-analysis had been done during the design phase and careful inspection
+during the design phase and careful inspection had been performed

+|